Updated: Oct 26, 2022

 Although we are in a time of need, we are also in time to lead.
-We know that you might be feeling overwhelmed, nervous, anxious, and unsure during this time of need.
-We want you to know that you are not alone – we are ALL feeling this way.
+We know that you might feel overwhelmed, nervous, anxious, and unsure during this time of need.
+We want you to know that you are not alone – we all feel this way.
 This is a very strange time, but we are all better together.
-We decided to pull some resources for you to help you get started confidently and to make the most out of your student teaching.
+We decided to pull some resources to help you get started confidently and make the most of your student teaching.
 Before we get started, please know that you can do this.
 Breathe and give yourself grace.

 Set yourself up for success

-Ask your supervisor what the college or university's plan is if the school or district in which you are working with goes online.
+Ask your supervisor what the college or university's plan is if the school or district with which you work goes online.

 If your school uses an online learning management system (LMS) to deliver content, ask if you can be added as a co-teacher or collaborator in the class.

 Get to know the LMS right away.
 Check out the websites you will find the support and resources.
 Watch the tutorials provided.